Guides & Resources

 Then, allot a portion of your next board meeting to discuss the findings and what they say about your organization’s risk tolerance for the project and campaign.

 The anonymity of this exercise should open up a productive space to discuss the findings objectively.
 Quantify and compare your collective risk tolerance and the overall desire for expansion—are they aligned or misaligned?
 What are the main sticking points shaping board members’ opinions?
-Are these concerns non-starters, or can they be addressed either internally or by adjusting the campaign’s scope?
+Are these concerns non-starters, or can they be addressed internally or by adjusting the campaign’s scope?

 Our Perspective

-that are willing to assess and embrace the risks of thinking bigger are likely to be more
+In our experience with capital campaigns over many decades, we have seen that organizations willing to assess and embrace the risks of thinking bigger are likely to be more successful than those that take half-steps out of fear.

-successful than those that take half-steps out of fear.
-Bold goals, backed up with the right preparation and campaign strategies, can be extremely exciting for donors and the community, and the energy and enthusiasm generated this way can create some incredible momentum.
+Bold goals, backed up with the right preparation and campaign strategies, can be extremely exciting for donors and the community.
+The energy and enthusiasm they generate can create some incredible momentum.

 Paid Advertisement